Policy debate: Evidence

-Evidence in debates is organized into units called cards (because such evidence was originally printed on note cards, though the practice has long been out of favor).
+Evidence in debates is organized into units called cards (because such evidence was originally printed on note cards, though the practice has long been replaced by digital storage).
 Cards are designed to condense an author's argument so that debaters have an easy way to access the information.
 A card is composed of three parts: the argument or evidence summary, the evidence that supports the argument, and the citation.
-The argument part, sometimes called the tag, is the debater's summary of the argument presented in the body.
+The argument part, sometimes called the tag(line), is the debater's summary of the argument presented in the body.
 A tag is usually only one or two sentences.
 The citation contains all relevant reference citation information (that is, the author, date of publication, journal, title, etc.).
 Although every card should contain a complete citation, only the author's name and date of publication are typically spoken aloud in a speech.
 Some teams will also read the author's qualifications if they wish to emphasize this information.
+Qualifications are only included in trying to increase the weight of your cards against your opponents'.
 The body is a fragment of the author's original text.
 The length of a body can vary greatly—cards can be as short as a few sentences and as long as two or more pages.
 Most cards are between one and five paragraphs in length.
 The body of a card is often underlined or highlighted in order to eliminate unnecessary or redundant sentences when the card is read in a round.
-In a round, the tag is read first, followed by the cite and the body.
+In a round, the tag is read first, followed by the citation and the body.